-If you’ve recently gotten dental fillings, a minor restorative dental procedure used to remedy cavities, then there are a few things you can do to ensure a quick and speedy recovery.
-Carefully adhere to the following instructions to ensure your teeth, tongue and gums remain in good condition following your procedure.
+If you’ve recently gotten dental fillings, a minor restorative dental procedure used to remedy cavities, then there are a few things you can do to ensure a quick recovery.
+Carefully adhere to the following instructions to ensure your teeth, tongue, and gums remain in good condition following your procedure.

 While you don’t necessarily need to change your diet after receiving fillings, we do recommend that you avoid hot foods and beverages while you’re still experiencing numbness from the anesthetic.
 We also suggest that you avoid chewing entirely during these first few hours.
 Otherwise, you may be at risk for unknowingly burning or harming your cheeks, tongue, and lips.
 If you get silver fillings, we recommend that you do not chew crunchy or hard foods or chew directly on your new restoration for the first 24 hours.
 Composite fillings, on the other hand, can be chewed on immediately after the anesthetic has worn off.

 In some cases, you may experience an uneven bite after the anesthetic has worn away.
 If you feel that one side of your mouth is hitting first when you bite down, be certain to call TruBlu Dentistry right away.
-An uneven bite could potentially cause further discomfort or damage down the road, and therefore should be addressed immediately.
+An uneven bite could cause further discomfort or damage down the road and should be addressed immediately.

 Do you have any questions about your recovery after receiving dental fillings?
 We’re happy to help!
 Contact TruBlu Dentistry today to speak with someone in our office or schedule a follow-up appointment.